Priyak1985/Tableau-Variable-Naming-Convention-API-Automation/README.md

 #  Details of The Naming Convention

 The two major field identifiers within tableau are the "Dimension" and "Measure".
-The proposed variable structure is applied to both the dimension and Measure pane.
-The concept is similar for both dimension and measure variables.Details follow:
+The proposed variable structure covers both the dimension and Measure elements.
 ###  Dimension Pane
 Each element in a dimension pane can be classified by any one of the following.